FlutterFlow/flutterflow-documentation/docs/resources/control-flow/backend-logic/api/rest-api.md

 <p></p>

-3. On ListView, after adding the [API call backend query] (/data-and-backend/backend-query/api-call-query), access the values by setting the following options.
+3. On ListView, after adding the [API call backend query](docs/resources/control-flow/backend-logic/backend-query/api-call-query.md), access the values by setting the following options.

 	1. **Generate Children from Variable** by setting **API Response Options** to **As Data Type**.
 	5. Set **Available Options** to **Data Structure Field** because we want to grab only a specific field, which has a list of products and not other items such as 'total' and 'skip'.